 Caitlyn E. Cook

-LCPC, ATR-BC, Clinical Director, Therapist
+LCPC, ATR-BC, Therapist

 Caitlyn grew up on Long Island, New York.
 Throughout her childhood, she could usually be found in the art room, barn, or out on the sports field.
 She discovered the restorative quality of the wilderness early on while spending summers in the northwoods of Maine at her family’s cabin.